-Health rooms DO NOT stock any Tylenol, Ibuprofen, Tums, Midol, or cough drops.
+Health rooms do not stock any Tylenol, Ibuprofen, Tums, Midol, or cough drops.
 Students in grades 7-12 may carry their own cough drops.
-If students need to take medication during school, parents/guardians have to provide the medication in a small unopened bottle, and parents/guardians MUST bring it to school.
-Students are not allowed to carry medication ON THEM or TO SCHOOL.
+If students need to take medication during school, parents/guardians have to provide the medication in a small unopened bottle, and parents/guardians must bring it to school.
+Students are not allowed to carry medication on them or bring it to school.

 - Students and staff must also be fever-free for 24 hours and with symptoms improving.

-a) At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; and
+- At least 24 hours have passed since resolution of fever without the use of fever-reducing medications;

-b) Other symptoms have improved (for example, when your cough or shortness of breath have improved); and
+- Other symptoms have improved (for example, when cough or shortness of breath have improved);

 What Happens When There is a COVID-19 Exposure:

 - Someone Tests Positive for COVID-19.
-Please notify your school principal if your child has tested positive for COVID-19 or has been identified as a close contact to someone who is infected with COVID-19.
+Please notify the school if your child tests positive for COVID-19 or have been identified as a close contact to someone who is infected with COVID-19.

 - The infected person is sent home on isolation for at least 10 days (not to leave their home)

 - Anyone living in the same household with the infected person is automatically sent home to self-quarantine for 10 days after their last exposure to the infected person.
 Last exposure means close proximity to the person in the household who tested positive, not the date of the positive test result.

 - Close contacts are also identified - these people had direct exposure to an infected person.